 A single dose of pneumococcal vaccine is recommended for adults at 65 years of age.
 Adults who have not received a dose at 65 years of age should have a single catch-up dose as soon as possible.
 Adults who have a medical condition (for example, cardiac, liver and congenital diseases) are at risk of catching this disease and should discuss this with their doctor as soon as possible as they may require additional vaccinations to ensure that they are adequately protected.

 Yellow fever is a viral haemorrhagic fever occurring in some regions of Africa, Central and South America.
 Yellow fever is a quarantinable disease in Australia.
 People who are one year of age or older must hold an international vaccination certificate if, within six days before arriving in (or returning to) Australia, they have stayed overnight or longer in a declared yellow fever infected country.
-Travelers should seek medical advice on vaccination for their individual medical circumstances, particularly about the suitability of yellow fever vaccine for infants, pregnant women and those who are immuno-compromised.
+Travellers should seek medical advice on vaccination for their individual medical circumstances, particularly about the suitability of yellow fever vaccine for infants, pregnant women and those who are immuno-compromised.

 Yellow fever vaccinations must be provided by an approved yellow fever vaccination clinic.
 These clinics will provide a vaccination certificate in the form approved by the World Health Organisation (WHO), and completed according to WHO requirements.
 The World Health Organisation has recently recommended that a single dose of yellow fever vaccine provides life-long immunity to the disease.
 The International Health Regulations that currently specify a booster dose is required every ten years, will be amended to reflect the single dose requirement in June 2016.